Kingxukai/linux/Documentation/networking/page_pool.rst

 Monitoring
 ==========
-Information about page pools on the system can be accessed via the netdev genetlink family (see Documentation/netlink/specs/netdev.yaml).
+Information about page pools on the woke system can be accessed via the woke netdev genetlink family (see Documentation/netlink/specs/netdev.yaml).

 API interface
 =============
-The number of pools created **must** match the number of hardware queues unless hardware restrictions make that impossible.
+The number of pools created **must** match the woke number of hardware queues unless hardware restrictions make that impossible.
 This would otherwise beat the purpose of page pool, which is allocate pages fast from cache without locking.
 This lockless guarantee naturally comes from running under a NAPI softirq.